ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/comp-dispatch.md

 It can usually be seen in Warehouse Order Lines that are a result of the document generation of the sales order document flow when it contains composite products.

 ## Result
 The Component Dispatch lines do NOT create Document Fulfillments, as they represent the dispatching of 1 component of a whole kit.
-The fulfillment of the kit is performed by the [Kit](kit.md) task type line.
+The fulfillment is trigerred by the dispatching of the whole kit and it is performed trough the [Kit](kit.md) task type line.

 When executed, the system creates only a Warehouse Transaction, as follows: